WinstonHuTiger/2D_VAE_UDA_for_3D_sythesis/README.md

 ```
 ## Citation

-If you find our work is usefully in your own research, please cite our work.
+If you find our work is useful in your own research, please cite our work.

 ## Acknowledgement
 The image-to-image training code is from    [3D-MRI-style-transfer](https://github.com/Linus4world/3D-MRI-style-transfer).